Materials for Technology

 Ionic Liquids

 Ionic liquids are a fascinating class of organic salts that can be liquid at and below reasonable room temperatures.
-They are incredibly versatile with near infinite synthesis pathways.
-This tunable chemistry allows us to to tailor them for specific applications.
-Our work in ionic liquids, current funded by NASA, focusses on the creation of paramagnetic ionic liquid for mass transport.
+They are incredibly versatile with near-infinite synthesis pathways.
+This tunable chemistry allows us to tailor them for specific applications.
+Our work in ionic liquids, currently funded by NASA, focuses on the creation of paramagnetic ionic liquids for mass transport.
 We also explore applications in polymer solubility and restructuring, as well as regenerative medicine.

 rocketwindow.gif